Do I need to train to become a Professional Supervisor?

 Will the Diploma qualify me to offer supervision to people from outside my profession?

 Yes.
-The full title of the qualification is a ‘Diploma in Supervision of Sign Language Interpreters and Allied Professionals’.
-The skills that you learn on the course are transferable and the only professions you would not be able to offer supervision to are counsellors and therapists.
+The full title of the qualification is a ‘Diploma in Supervision Interpreters and Allied Professionals’.
+The skills that you learn on the course are transferable and would be able to also supervise allied professionals, however, it would not qualify you to supervise therapists.